 Most insurance companies are not necessarily bad, and their claims adjuster may be cordial to you, HOWEVER…

 Make no mistake, insurance adjusters work for and are accountable to their insurance company.
 And the goal of an insurance company is to maximize insurance premium payments (their revenue), and to minimize your claim payout (their costs).
 So they will attempt to settle your claim with the lowest possible payout that generally meets the minimum requirements of your insurance policy.
-And that leaves a lot of wiggle-room to minimize the settlement of your loss.

 Not only that, but insurance adjusters are often also busy handling a large caseload of claims, and must split their time up to handle multiple claims at any given time.
 So their availability and dedication to YOUR loss is diminished.